 By placing an order on Bitmex, you are buying their “contract”, not BTC.
 Each contract is worth $1.
 As you can see in the picture, the quantity is $100.
 This quantity is the BTC contract. $100 quantity equals 100 contracts.

-What means to “go long”, what means to “go short”?
+What means to “go long”, which means to “go short”?

 When a trader is in a long trade, they bought “Buy” contracts for an asset and are hoping the price will go up.

 Bitmex Guide: Crypto traders often will use the terms “buy” and “long” interchangeably.
 Similarly, some trading software has a trade entry button marked “buy,” while others trade entry buttons marked “long.”
 The term often is used to describe an open position, as in “l am long in Ripple,” which indicates the trader currently owns tokens of Ripple.